 The Oxford University Malaysian and Singaporean Students' Association (OUMSSA) provides support for Singaporean and Malaysian students studying at Oxford and there are a number of societies dedicated to the wider region including the Oxford Asia-Pacific Society (OUAPS) and the Oxford Majlis Asian Society - the second oldest student society at the University and the oldest Asian student society in the world

-Oxford currently has ten Singaporean academics and research staff among its faculty.
+Oxford currently has eight Singaporean academics and research staff among its faculty.

 Professor Luke Ong

-Professor Luke Ong is Professor of Computer Science, Director of Graduate Studies at the Department of Computer Science, and a Fellow of Merton College.
+Professor Luke Ong is Professor of Computer Science and a Fellow of Merton College.
 His research interests revolve around logical methods in computation and include the semantics of computation (especially game semantics), infinite systems, software model checking, and formal analysis of programming languages.

 Professor Ong was born in Singapore and read Mathematics at Trinity College, Cambridge, before obtaining his PhD in Computer Science from Imperial College, London.
 After a lectureship at the NUS (1990-1992) and a research fellowship at Cambridge (1992-1993), he moved to a lectureship at Oxford in 1994, and was made professor in 2004.